MikkelFred/WWTP-FTA/README.md

 # WWTP-FTA
-Fault tree analysis of a wastewater treatment plant conducted in R
+Fault tree analysis of a wastewater treatment plant conducted in R. Made with the Faulttree package from: https://carlescg.github.io/FaultTreeTutoRial/basics.html

 TO DO:
  Make a monte carlo simulation based on probabilities of O1-8 (As described in Taheriyoun & Moradinejad, 2015)